mohamedAbdelaleem/On-this-day/README.md

 ## Requirements
 - users can explore the events that happened on this day.
 - users can explore the blog section.
+- each user has a profile.
-- users can log in using their emails or google account.
+- users can log in using their emails or google accounts.
 - only authenticated users can interact with the blogs and send reports.
 - admins can review the reports.